macadmins/nudge/README.md

 1. A LaunchAgent installed to `/Library/LaunchAgents`
 1. A Preference file, either in JSON or mobileconfig format

-Rather than trying to install updates via `softwareupdate`, Nudge merely prompts users to install updates via Apple approved/tested methods - System Preferences and major application upgrades (Ex: `Install macOS Monterey.app`).
+Rather than trying to install updates via the macOS built-in `softwareupdate` binary, Nudge prompts users to install updates via Apple approved/tested methods: **System Preferences > Software Update**  and major application upgrades via the standalone macOS installer (Ex: `Install macOS Monterey.app`).

-With the optionally provided LaunchAgent package, Nudge will open every 30 minutes, at the 0 and 30 minute mark.
+With the optionally provided LaunchAgent package, Nudge will open every 30 minutes, at the top and bottom of each hour.
 If you find this behavior too aggressive, you will need to create your own LaunchAgent.

 # Deploy Nudge
 After installing Nudge through the package, you can attempt to open Nudge through `Finder` - but you will quickly realize that it immediately closed.